 - Long Beach Airport.
 Located three miles northeast of downtown Long Beach in Los Angeles County, Long Beach Airport accommodates first of all travelers that base in Los Angeles and explore San Diego during several road trips.

 - John Wayne Airport.
 John Wayne is located in Orange County, 1 hour 15 minutes away from San Diego, further increasing your options on how to get to this coastal gem.

 First Time in San Diego: Arriving by Car

 Californians usually drive to San Diego.
 The drive time ranges from under two hours (from Los Angeles) to eight hours and more (from San Francisco).
 Driving has its own benefits.
 First of all, it’s a convenient and flexible way to see San Diego, its surroundings, and a myriad of other places along the way.

-Heavy Southern California traffic that is notable throughout the world might slow you down tremendously, though.
-Thus, be sure to hit the road early when planning your first visit to San Diego on weekends.
+Heavy Southern California traffic that is notable throughout the world may slow you down tremendously, though.
+Thus, be sure to hit the road early when planning your visit to San Diego on weekends.
 Getting on the road either before dawn or after 9:00 am helps avoid morning traffic on weekdays.

 Parking is yet another challenging endeavor, especially for the first-time visitors of San Diego.
 It’s recommended to walk around as much as possible and rely on the car only when exploring the farthest corners of the city.

 First Time in San Diego: Arriving on a Tour

 Signing up for a guided tour greatly benefits the first-time visitors of San Diego who neither drive nor have any ideas what to do in the city.
 The tours surely have their own flaws and limitation.
 Yet they make things easier and come in handy during your very first trip to San Diego.

 How to Get Around San Diego